 - Scott Handley, Assistant Director of the Honors College

-- Jade Johnson, Graduate Assistant for the Honors College and an Honors College alumna (Class of 2012).
+- Shannon Wick, Graduate Assistant for the Honors College and an Honors College alumna (Class of 2017).

 All students are welcome to contact the Honors College for general academic advice, information on campus resources, or for assistance with the transition to university life and academic success.

 Students may also complete a variety of tasks in the Honors College office, including: